Our reviews are independent. We may earn a commission on purchases. Learn more

 Rating: 3.5/5

-Quality ingredients, poor value, nothing specific for women’s hormonal health.
-The brand positioning and aesthetics are premium, but the product itself is generalist.
+Quality ingredients, poor value, and less label transparency than newer competitors.
+The brand positioning and aesthetics are premium, but the product itself is a generalist blend with undisclosed per-organ amounts.
 Better alternatives exist at lower price points.

 If you’re considering Heart & Soil, ask: are you buying for brand alignment and aesthetics, or for actual product efficacy?
 If it’s efficacy, cheaper alternatives work identically.
 If it’s brand, that’s valid — but it’s a lifestyle purchase, not a nutritional one.